Below you will find answers to some of the Frequently Asked Questions.

 How does the payment schedule look like?

-I ask for 30% of the total fee as a deposit to secure the date.
-The remaining balance falls due a week before your big day.
+I ask for 30% of the total fee as a deposit to secure the date and the remaining balance falls due a week before your big day.

 Can we pay a part of the amount after the wedding?